tabbas97/adi-assess-tsconv/Notes.md

     - The same number of channels at two levels changes hwo the concat ops behave between the original and the updated arch

+2. Torch ONNX tracer does not appear to support the UnetTS model.
+This is likely due to the skip layers in the model.
+We will need to investigate how to get around this.
+Possibly implement a custom ONNX op as a combination of existing ONNX ops, which is likely the case since there is no novel operation in the TSConv2d layer.
+It is only a combination of slicing, shift, and concatenation operations.

 ## Refs

 1. Pytorch-UNET Repo: "git@github.com:milesial/Pytorch-UNet.git"
 2. Pytorch Docs
+3. Pytest Docs
+4. StackOverflow